Subcentric linking systems: Groups of characteristic and constrained fusion systems

-\begin{definition} Set $\Theta(G)=O_{p^\prime}(G)$ for any finite group $G$.
-We say that a finite group $G$ is \textit{almost of characteristic $p$} if $G/\Theta(G)$ is of characteristic $p$.\footnote{In the literature, groups which are almost of characteristic $p$ are usually called constrained, but we find our definition more intuitive in this context.} \end{definition}
+\begin{definition} We say that a finite group $G$ is \textit{almost of characteristic $p$} if $G/O_{p^\prime}(G)$ is of characteristic $p$.\footnote{In the literature, groups which are almost of characteristic $p$ are usually called constrained, but we find our definition more intuitive in this context.} \end{definition}